 Professor the Honourable Bob Carr

-Professor the Honourable Bob Carr is the Director of the Australia-China Relations Institute (ACRI) at the University of Technology Sydney (UTS), the only Australian think tank devoted to illuminating the Australia-China relationship.
+Professor the Honourable Bob Carr was Director of the Australia-China Relations Institute (ACRI) at the University of Technology Sydney (UTS) from 2014-2019.
 He is a Professor in International Relations.

 Professor Carr is a former Foreign Minister of Australia (2012-2013).
 He is also the longest continuously serving Premier in New South Wales history (1995-2005).
 His administration pioneered private provision of public infrastructure, lifted public works spending to a record high, increased school literacy standards and declared 350 new national parks.